AdobeDocs/experience-manager-cloud-service.en/help/forms/invoke-service-enhancements-rule-editor.md

 ![Invoke service failure hadler](/help/forms/assets/invoke-service-failue-handler.png)

+You can also add multiple rules to handle unsuccessful responses from the **Invoke Service** operation.

 ## Prerequisites for using the Invoke Service in the rule editor

 Below are the prerequisites you must satisfy before using **Invoke Service** in the rule editor: